VeritasDL-zz/SADXCHAOS/README.md

 - Disable Pause - Removes the Ability to pause for 420 frames.
 - Random Key Block - Spawns in the Key Block with random color from Amy's Hot Shelter
 - No s0und_ For You - Disables all/most sounds for 222 frames.
 - Random Emblem - Spawns in an Emblem that the player can collect.
-Does Not increase Emblem count. (disabled)
+Does Not increase Emblem count.
 - Disable Pause - Disables Ability to Pause the game for 420 frames.
 - Random Chao - Spawns in a Chao with Random Stat Levels, Stat Grades, Texture, Body Type, Hat Type, Medal Type, Shiny, Random Animal Attributes, Color and Name.
 - Random Chao Fruit - Spawns in a Random Chao Fruit.
 - Random Chao Hat - Spawns in a Random Chao Hat.
 - Random Big Rock - Spawns in The Big Rock for Big's Ice Cap, others can pick it up as well!
-- Ring Allergy - Kills The Player if Rings are collected for 500 Frames.
+- Ring Allergy - Kills The Player if Rings are collected for 250 Frames.
 - Increase Cutscene Skip Time - Increases the time needed to Skip Cutscenes.
 - Remove Random Powerup - A 1 in 3 Chance to Remove a Random PowerUP for Sonic, Tails, Knuckles & Big (more to come at a later date)
 - Random Collision Size - Changes Collision Size to a Number between 1 and 10.